amir511/Kivy-learning-guide/Kivy_Summary.md

 * A kivy application must inheret from `App` class.
 * The `uix` kivy module is the one that contains user interface elements, i.e. widgets and layouts.
+* All user interface elements are called widgets, i.e. **Layouts are a form of widgets**
 * In the `build` function, we should return the ***Root widget***.
 * you can add `self.title` in the `build` method to add a title to the application windows.